randomtruffles/Dominion_League/resources.md

 * **Blessed Village**: When you gain a Blessed Village during another player's turn, take The Field's Gift, The Forest's Gift, or The River's Gift, and choose to receive it now, the Boon is discarded during your next Clean-up phase instead of the very next Clean-up phase.
 * **Capitalism + Black Market/Storyteller**: When you play Black Market or Storyteller during your Buy phase, you are not able to remove Coffers tokens from your mat.
 * **Capitalism + Herbalist**: When you discard Herbalist from play, it can put itself onto your deck.
-* **Crown + Scepter**: The game will freeze if you Crown a Scepter and choose to replay that Crown.
+* **Crown + Scepter**: If you use Crown on a Scepter and choose to replay that Crown, the game freezes.
-* **Defiled Shrine**: When gaining a card (except for Temple), you cannot choose to resolve other "when you gain" abilities before moving the 1 VP from its pile to Defiled Shrine.
+* **Defiled Shrine**: When gaining a card (except Temple), you cannot choose to resolve other "when you gain" abilities before moving 1 VP from its pile to Defiled Shrine.
 * **Ducat + Debt**: If it's your Buy phase and you haven't bought anything and you have more Debt that you can pay off, then when you pay off any amount of it, all the Ducats in your hand will be played.
 * **Fleet**: Fleet turns in multiplayer games can happen in the wrong order.
 * **Fleet + Star Chart**: When you shuffle your deck during your Clean-up phase, if the next turn is a Fleet turn, you don't get to use Star Chart.